 Arguably no large city in New York State outside of New York City itself is a more vibrant destination for arts and music.
 A progressive academic city, Rochester is a great base for exploring the shoreline of Lake Ontario and the sophisticated inns, restaurants, and wineries of the nearby Finger Lakes region.
 In mid-July, this city of 211,000 hosts Rochester Gay Pride, which is produced by the Gay Alliance of the Genesee Valley.

-The dates this year are July 15 through July 17, 2016, but there are a number of related events taking place during the week leading up to Pride.
+The theme of this year's pride is "Stand Out: Live (In Color)" and is scheduled to take place July 21 through July 23, 2018, with a number of related events taking place during the week leading up to Pride.

-For a full list of Rochester Pride parties and events, consult the official Pride schedule - the festivities commence on Friday, July 15, with a flag-raising at Martin Luther King Jr. Memorial Park, in Manhattan Square.
+Tthe festivities begin on Friday, July 21, with a flag-raising at Martin Luther King Jr. Memorial Park, in Manhattan Square.

-Tickets to the festival cost $15 at the gate (or $10 if you buy them in advance).
-On Sunday, July 17, the festival continues in Cobbs Hill Park from 11 am until 6 pm.
+Tickets to the festival in previous years cost $15 at the gate (or $10 if you buy them in advance).
+On Sunday, July 22, the festival continues in Cobbs Hill Park from 11 am until 6 pm.

 For more on the Rochester gay scene, check out the helpful local LGBT publication and website Empty Closet gay newspaper, which is one of the longest-running such publications in the country.